Where was Frankenstein filmed? The house and all the filming locations

 Bakehouse Close filming scene

-Victor crosses the arched passage into the narrow street where Heinrich Harlander (Christoph Waltz) waits for him in Bakehouse Close.
+Victor passes through the arched passage into the narrow street where Heinrich Harlander (Christoph Waltz) waits for him in Bakehouse Close.

-This is one of the most atmospheric and best-preserved historic closes in Edinburgh’s Old Town, lined with stone tenements typical of 16th- and 17th-century architecture.
+This is one of the best-preserved historic closes in Edinburgh’s Old Town, lined with stone tenements typical of 16th- and 17th-century architecture.

 Image courtesy of Netflix - Map